 2. The applicant is asked to complete a form at the High Court of Justice which includes the date of birth, place of birth, family, as well as a statement saying that, at the time of his or her birth, the NPC did not exist.

-For newborn infants, there are several locations at which birth registration takes place, like National Population Commission (NPC) registration centres, NPC offices at the local government headquarters as well as NPC desks in hospitals and health centres.
+For newborn infants, there are several locations at which birth registration takes place, like National Population Commission (NPC) registration centers, NPC offices at the local government headquarters as well as NPC desks in hospitals and health centers.
 Registration is completely free as long as the parents register the infant with NPC within 60days of birth.
 The following information will be required of the parents during registration:

 1. The child’s name